vikingdata/articles/linux/vm/Linux_dev_under_Windows_part1.md

 	       * On Linux mount it as : /shared
 	    * Shared Clipboard : Bidirectional
 	    * Drag and Drop : Bidirectional
+* Shutdown the Linux installation
+* In Virtual Box
+    * Select the Linux installation
+    * Click Settings and then Display.
+    * Change Video Memory to the maximum of 128 MB
+    * Click "ok"
-* Restart the linux installation in VirtualBox.
+* Start the linux installation in VirtualBox.
     * Relogin
     * Open up a shell or terminal
     * su -l root